 The relationship between Witten/Herdecke University (UW/H) and the StudierendenGesellschaft functions on a partnership basis.
 Each student makes his or her financial contribution through the StudierendenGesellschaft.
-The tuition fees handled by the StudierendenGesellschaft are based on a special contribution idea, one that incorporates an understanding of students as entrepreneurs.
-Changes in the amount students contribute to UW/H must always be made in mutual agreement between the UW/H and the StudierendenGesellschaft.
-The fact that the processing of tuition fees is controlled by students can be seen as an implementation of the basic principles of the UW/H:
+The tuition fees handled by the StudierendenGesellschaft are based on a unique contribution idea, one that incorporates an understanding of students as entrepreneurs.
+Changes in the amount students contribute to UW/H must always be made in agreement between the UW/H and the StudierendenGesellschaft.
+The fact that students control the processing of tuition fees is an example par excellence for the implementation of the basic principles of the UW/H:

 encouragement of freedom